EPIC US ROAD TRIP 2017DAYS 22-25 - KENTUCKY & THE GREAT LAKES - KENTUCKY, OHIO, MICHIGAN & NEW YORK

 Five hours it took us to cover the 320 miles separating Erie, Pennsylvania from Cooperstown, New York, the reward at the end of it a kid-in-the-candy-store experience at the National Baseball Hall of Fame and Museum.
 Batter up!

 With all due respect to the other 14 Halls of Fame in New York State, the National Baseball Hall of Fame and Museum is where it’s at.
-The Cooperstown experience is everything I expected and wanted it to be – a wide-eyed educational immersion of all things baseball, from its very beginnings through to the present day and with an emphasis on it elite protagonists and the game’s massive global reach.
+In its noble bid of ‘Preserving history’, ‘honoring excellence’ and ‘connecting generations’, the Cooperstown experience is everything I expected and wanted it to be – a wide-eyed educational immersion of all things baseball, from its very beginnings through to the present day and with an obvious emphasis on its elite protagonists.
 We spent an enthralling few hours in here.
-I could have spent a whole lot more but closing had other ideas.
+I could have spent a whole lot more but closing time had other ideas.

 As a baseball fan, I’ve long since wondered why the national shrine to the National Pastime is in a small Upstate New York village.
 The museum had, emm, this base covered, as one would expect it to.
 Seemingly, and in a desire to solidify the National Pastime’s American roots, sporting good magnate Albert Spalding handpicked a commission in the early 1900s that ruled an Abner Doubleday, a Civil War hero, created the game of baseball in Cooperstown in 1839.
 Most historians balked at that – baseball, evolving from similar bat and ball games, had been played for decades previous – but Cooperstown, which capitalised on the commission’s findings to build a baseball museum in the game’s alleged birthplace, remains to this day the spiritual home of the game.